-The OpenArm data set is a factorial set of volumetric scans of the arm, generated using ultrasound and motion capture, that allows for analysis of both force- and configuration-associated muscle deformation for applications in biomechanics research, computer graphics, and assistive device development.
+The OpenArm data set encompasses factorial sets of volumetric scans of the arm, generated using ultrasound and motion capture, that allow for analysis of both force- and configuration-associated muscle deformation for applications in biomechanics research, computer graphics, and assistive device development.

 We invite anyone in the research community to use the OpenArm data set to validate existing muscle deformation models or to devise new ones.

-Full details can be found in the following paper:
+Full details can be found in the following papers:

 Laura Hallock, Akira Kato, and Ruzena Bajcsy.
 "Empirical quantification and modeling of muscle deformation: Toward ultrasound-driven assistive device control."
 In IEEE International Conference on Robotics and Automation (ICRA).
-IEEE, 2018. (https://ieeexplore.ieee.org/abstract/document/8462887)
+IEEE, 2018.
+(Available at https://people.eecs.berkeley.edu/~lhallock/publication/hallock2018icra.)